oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Claims that are not selectively disclosable are included in the SD-JWT in plaintext just as they would be in any other JWT.

 Selectively disclosable claims are omitted from the SD-JWT.
-Instead, the digest s of the respective Disclosures and potentially decoy digests are contained as an array in a new JWT claim, `_sd`.
+Instead, the digests of the respective Disclosures and potentially decoy digests are contained as an array in a new JWT claim, `_sd`.

 The `_sd` claim MUST be an array of strings, each string being a digest  of a Disclosure or a decoy digest as described above.
 The array MAY be empty in case the Issuer decided not to selectively disclose any of the claims at that level.
 However, it is RECOMMENDED to omit `_sd` claim in this case to save space.